StarRocks/starrocks/docs/en/integrations/loading_tools/CloudCanal.md

 ![image.png](../../assets/3.11-4.png)

 - Select the source tables you want to subscribe to.
-Please note that the target StarRocks tables automatically after Schema Migration are primary key tables, so source tables without a primary key are not currently supported**
+Please note that the target StarRocks tables automatically after Schema Migration are Primary Key tables, so source tables without a primary key are not currently supported**

 - Click Next Step